International Recruitment Project Stages

 Stage 6 - Post Training

-Upon successful completion of the one day on boarding training you will be provided with an Employment Agreement, this needs to be sent back with both your signature and a witness signature.
+Upon successful completion of the one day training you will be provided with an Employment Agreement, this needs to be sent back with both your signature and a witness signature.
 Please note that all pages are required to be sent back as a complete document.
-If you are applying for a 482 Skills in Demand Visa, we will nominate you with SIRVA after the completion of the one day on boarding and upon you returning your signed Employment Agreement.
-Though if you are going to Australia on a 417 Visa this can be completed at any stage of the process.
-More Information on the Visa requirements can be found within the Frequently Asked Questions or on the Australia Governments Immigration website.
+It is important to understand that the expectation is that you relocate to Australia within six months from signing the Employment Agreement.

+If you are applying for a 482 Skills in Demand Visa, we will nominate you with SIRVA after the completion of the one day training and upon you returning your signed Employment Agreement.
 Don’t forget we can’t nominate you for a 482 Visa with SIRVA until we have your full signed Employment Agreement returned.

 Once you have all checks, that include but not limited to, State Specific Checks, Working Rights (Your Visa Confirmation), Signed Agreements (Employment Agreement and Temporary Accommodation and Vehicle Arrangements) and other documentations returned (noted within the FAQ) then flights will be organised, but note that this is dependent on all documentation and a copy of the Visa being provided to the international recruitment coordinator.
-It will also be dependent on the Induction Training dates that are available within the Area that you are relocating too.
+It will also be dependent on the induction training dates that are available within the Area that you are relocating too.

 Stage 6 - First 4 Weeks when in Australia

-You will be given the remainder of this first week of arrival to settle in prior to commencing training on the Monday of the following week, you will be in training a period of two weeks.
+You will be given the remainder of this first week of arrival to settle in prior to commencing training on the Monday of the following week, you will be in training a period of three weeks.
 Please note that you will only be able to fly out of the UK or Ireland one week prior to the commencement of your Induction Training within your Area.
-You must also submit your overseas qualifications for assessment to the states specific overseas assessment unit.
-Once the assessment is returned, the outcome must be provided to Safe Places for Children Australia.

 During induction training, the Area Admin Officer is responsible for ensuring remaining paperwork is completed and uploaded.
 During the first few weeks, the Area Admin Officer and Area Manager will remain available to provide any reasonable assistance to you to find your own accommodation, transport and after 4 weeks from the commencement of the Australian training taking place, you will be expected to vacate the Safe Places staff house and return the Safe Places vehicle.